Mists of Shadow Moor

 3. Burgomaster’s Mansion: This mansion has walls of plastered stone that display many scars where the plaster has fallen away from age and neglect.
 Drapes cover every window, including a large, arched opening above the mansion’s double entrance doors.

-4. Wachterhaus: This house seems to be collapsing in (very) slow-motion.
-A slouching roof hangs heavy over furrowed gables, and moss-covered walls sag and bulge under the weight of the vegetation.
+4. Wachterhaus: The exterior of this house seems to be collapsing in (very) slow-motion, many of the tiles are sliding from a slightly-slouching roof that hangs heavy over furrowed gables.
+Moss-covered walls sag and bulge under the weight of the vegetation.

 5. Arasek Stockyard: This large stockyard has several locked sheds along its periphery and lies adjacent to a roomy warehouse.
 A wooden sign above the front gate reads “Arasek Stockyard.”

 6. Coffin Maker’s Shop: This uninviting shop is two stories tall and has a sign shaped like a coffin above the door.
 All of the window shutters are closed up tight, and a deathly silence surrounds the establishment.